 • male infertility

-• an increase in the size of the epididymis and testis
+• an increase in the size of the epididymis and testicle

 • erectile dysfunction (inability to achieve an erection)